Hiwonder-docs/Jetson-Orin-Nano/source/docs/6_OpenCV_Computer_Vision_Course.md

 The fifth parameter `edgecolor` is the frame color

-The sixth parameter `frameon` determines whether to draw the picture, and it is “**True**” by default.
+The sixth parameter `frameon` determines whether to draw the picture, and it is "**True**" by default.

 The seventh parameter `FigureClass` is used to select the custom figure when generating the image